ctmm-initiative/ctmmweb/README.md

     ```

     The script above will install dependency packages and run app.
 Sometimes you may need to restart R in installing packages.
+    Running in RStudio will use RStudio's embeded browser by default, which could have some compatibility problems in windows/Linux.
+You can click the `open in browser` button in the app title bar to use system browser instead.

   [More details about installation, running specific version of app, or running app without Internet can be found here.](README-install.md)